Buy T206 Baseball Cards on eBay

 You’ll also have to be wary of buying an ungraded card, as there’s a large market for fakes considering the prices.
 Here are some of the best to look out for if you want to add a T206 to your collection, with five of the biggest names in baseball.

-Honus Wagner’s T206 card shows the icon in his Pittsburgh Pirates jersey, with a warm orange background.
+The T206 Honus Wagner card shows the icon in his Pittsburgh Pirates jersey, with a warm orange background.
 It’s the holy grail of the T206 set, meaning that even a lower-grade card will fetch big bucks at auction.
-But why is it so expensive compared to others?
+But why is it so expensive compared to others.